rickithadi/bigduckmusic.com/src/pages/index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
-  description: >
+  description: smthng...
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Great events with no compromises
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s